2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in Tennessee

 The colleges and universities below are the most popular for human development majors pursuing a bachelor's degree.

 Our 2023 rankings named The University of Tennessee - Knoxville the most popular school in Tennessee for human development and family studies students working on their bachelor’s degree.
-Located in the midsize city of Knoxville, UT Knoxville is a public college with a fairly large student population.
+Located in the midsize city of Knoxville, UT Knoxville is a public college with a very large student population.

 About 95% of the students majoring in human development at the school are women while 5% are male.